Kibu Vicuna: Gary Hooper needs time to make an impact | Goal.com

 However, Vicuna was impressed with the way his team changed the tempo after 30 minutes and came back strongly.
 He also mentioned that both the teams played evenly-matched football in the second half of the match but his players were tired in the last 20 odd minutes due to crammed scheduling.

 "I think we play, we didn't start the match well but in the middle of the first half we started to play better.
 To have the ball, to give cross to the opponent half.
-In the second half it was very even, I think we were at the last 20-30 minutes we were tired because we played on Thursday.
-My feeling is that if we play the same way against the opponents we get the three points," Kibu Vicuna said in the post-match interview.
+In the second half it was very even, I think we were tired in the last 20-30 minutes because we played on Thursday.
+My feeling is that if we play in the same conditions as the opponents (playing their second game instead of third) we get the three points," Kibu Vicuna said in the post-match interview.

 Kerala Blasters' English striker Gary Hooper completed 14 passes with 67 per cent pass accuracy in his 84 minutes of play.
 He came in as a replacement for the club's all-time topscorer Bart Ogbeche but hasn't gotten off to a flying start.
 Vicuna backed his forward and said that he needs time to gel with the team.